 We accrue for and expense research and development costs based on estimates of work performed, patient enrollment or fixed-fee-for-services.
 As work is performed and/or invoices are received, we adjust our estimates and accruals.
-To date, our accruals have been within our estimates.
+To date, our accruals have not differed materially from our estimates.
 Total research and development costs are a function of studies being conducted and will increase or decrease based on the level of activity in any particular year.